 - Lack of leadership buy-in or support – Lack of commitment, ownership or involvement from leaders can hinder change efforts, as their endorsement and active engagement are critical for successful change implementation.

 - Poor or ineffective communication – Unclear, inadequate or inconsistent communication about the reasons for change, the expected benefits and the intended outcomes can create confusion and anxiety among employees, reducing cooperation.
+This can cause misaligned efforts that waste time and resources.

 - Lack of ownership and commitment – Employee buy-in is also important.
 By excluding employees from decision-making or the change process, inadequate employee involvement can inhibit change from occurring.